 As humans, we function best when most aspects of our lives are manageable, and when we can demonstrate self-regulation across all major domains of life: physical, emotional, relational, cognitive, and behavioural.

 Individuals who can easily access a state of calm actively address issues in their lives.
 They typically take good care of themselves.
 They participate in meaningful relationships, social, academic, or vocational endeavours.
 They tend to possess a healthy repertoire of coping skills and are good at reaching out for support when they need to.
+In fact, supportive relationships are crucial.
+Bessel van der Kolk, a leading expert in trauma says this:

-Most people who misuse substances or engage in mood-altering behaviours as a way of coping tend to find it difficult to engage in life in these healthy ways.
+Most people who misuse substances or engage in mood-altering behaviours as a way of coping tend to find it difficult to engage in life and relationships in these healthy ways.
 They rarely enjoy a true sense of calm.

 A Little Stress